 Benefits of the Lateral Lunge

-- Strengthens and lengthens your adductors, which improves hip mobility and prevents groin strains.
+- This move strengthens and lengthens your adductors, which improves hip mobility and helps prevent groin strains.

-- Improves your side-to-side movement and your agility.
+- You’ll enhance your side-to-side movement and your agility.

-- Strengthens and mobilizes the entire hip region.
+- The lateral lunge strengthens and mobilizes the entire hip region.

 Your shoulder joint is one of the more mobile joints in the body.
 It can rotate about 180 degrees thanks to the ball and socket design.
 It’s also one of the more vulnerable joints.